Eniark/Titanic-ml/README.md

 2) ![image](https://user-images.githubusercontent.com/62321153/158414156-424fd1e5-9209-4827-ad79-1280f3478da2.png)

 **To use the app:**
-1) Check requirements.txt;
+1) Run 'pip install -r requirements.txt';
-2) Write 'flask run' in command line in the flask app directory;
+2) Type 'flask run' in command line in the flask app directory;
 3) Go to your localhost;